ugonnaagwu/practicechangeremote/Week 5/components states.md

 ### Comparing the 2 Implementations of Counter

+We used the _Select to Compare_ and _Compare Selected_ utility of VS Code.

 ![comparing components](https://github.com/tnt-summer-academy/Curriculum-2022/blob/main/Week%205/components_states_assets/functionclasscomponent.png)

 ## Why do we need more general solutions to deal with states?

 React components accept arbitrary inputs called props and return React elements to be rendered on the screen.
 Props are read-only and passed from a parent to its children.
 Components may also have (optional) states.
 State allows React components to change their rendering over time in response to user actions, network responses or anything else.
 State comes automatically with class components and can be added to function components using a state hook.
 Only the component itself can access its own state.
 To share states between components, the official React documentation says you need to share a piece of the state and lift it up a component that is above in the tree hierarchy and the state will be passed as props to children.
 This solution however comes with issues linked with maintaining the code and efficiency in terms of unnecessary re-rendering.
 When you need to share the state or part of it with multiple components, you need to have a scalable solution.

 Recoil is a state management solution.
 There are others.
-For example, redux provides a global state to the entire application.
-Recoil is more efficient in that it optimize re-rendering.
+For example, Redux provides a global state to the entire application.
+This is also the idea of Context Recoil is more efficient in that it optimize re-rendering.
 It is important to note that neither Redux nor Recoil are official React libraries.
+Context is a built-in API of React.

 ## Recoil